ckdt/Ludens/README.md

 **11/08/2015** - Single -case,-programma links added
-**14/08/2015** - All zooms working, new mobile menu implented, alle punten afgewerkt, google marker **16/08/2015** - Pagehead images now on random if no featured image, minor fixes hover, blog etc
+**14/08/2015** - All zooms working, new mobile menu implented, alle punten afgewerkt, google marker **16/08/2015** - Pagehead images now on random if no featured image, minor fixes hover, blog etc **17/08/2015** - Added the custom headings in the editor, added interview categorie and fields